Alan Paton: Opposition to apartheid

-In 1948, four months after the publication of Cry, the Beloved Country, the right-wing National Party was elected in South Africa.
-Paton, together with Margaret Ballinger, Edgar Brookes, and Leo Marquard, formed the Liberal Association in early-1953.
+In 1948, four months after the publication of Cry, the Beloved Country, the right-wing National Party was elected to power in South Africa.
+Black South Africans did not receive the vote until 1994 so were unable to oppose this directly.
+The legislature soon passed laws to formally establish apartheid, a system of racial segregation.

+Paton, together with Margaret Ballinger, Edgar Brookes, and Leo Marquard, formed the Liberal Association in early 1953.
 On 9 May 1953, it became the Liberal Party of South Africa, with Paton as a founding co-president, which fought against the apartheid laws introduced by the National Party government.
+Alan and his wife Dorrie at times sought shelter from the police, at the safe house of Colin Webb.

-He served as President of the LPSA until its forced dissolution by the government in the late 1960s, officially because its membership comprised both Blacks and Whites.
+Paton served as President of the LPSA until the government forced its dissolution in the late 1960s, officially because its membership comprised both Blacks and Whites.
 Paton was a friend of Bernard Friedman, founder of the Progressive Party.
 Paton's writer colleague Laurens van der Post, who had moved to England in the 1930s, helped the party in many ways.
 The South African Secret Police were aware that van der Post was providing money to Paton and the LPSA, but they could not stop it by legal procedures.

-Paton himself advocated peaceful opposition to apartheid, as did many others in the party.
-Yet, some LPSA members took a more violent stance, and consequently some stigma attached to the party, not just within South Africa, but also outside the country.
-Paton's passport was confiscated by the South African government upon his return from New York in 1960, where he had been presented with the annual Freedom Award.
-It was not returned to him for ten years.
+Paton advocated peaceful opposition to apartheid, as did many others in the party.
+Yet, some LPSA members took a more violent stance.
+Consequently some stigma attached to the party, not just within South Africa, but also outside the country.
+The South African government confiscated Paton's passport when he returned from New York City in 1960, where he had been presented with the annual Freedom Award.
+His passport was not returned to him for ten years, making it impossible for him to travel to speak to other countries.

 Paton retired to Botha's Hill, where he resided until his death.
 He is honored at the Hall of Freedom of the Liberal International organisation.